thomas-haslwanter/statsintro_python/README.md

 - These notebooks are not used explicitly in the book, and contain important samples and solutions to statistical applications of Python.
 - Also contains a folder for data used by the IPython notebooks.

+## "ipynb_slides": Corresponding *reveal.js*-Slides
+*reveal.js* is a powerful presentation application, based on CSS and HTML5.
+It exists for all platforms (Windows, Linux, OSX), and has to be installed on your computer if you want to use those slides.
+- You can either create the slides yourself from the IPYNB-files, using the command

+    jupyter nbconvert --to slides --reveal-prefix ".." *.ipynb

+  (Note that the string after "--reveal-prefix" indicates where your reveal.js directories can be found.)
+- Or you copy this directory (i.e. *ipynb_slides*) to the location where your *reveal.js* directories are, and are ready to go right away.